How much do you know about the Everything DiSC C personality preference?

 The solid C or the high C

-The the strong C personality prioritizes ACCURACY.
+The strong C personality prioritizes ACCURACY.
 They might carefully review your work or project, give very specific feedback, and do it all with a detached air.
 They don’t like being wrong and can focus all their attention on data rather than on people.

 The strong C can be hard to get to know well.
 They tend to display personal restraint that conceals their reactions and emotions.
-If you’re looking for sympathy or a sensation ear, you might want to turn elsewhere.
+If you’re looking for sympathy or a sensitive ear, you might want to turn elsewhere.
 Strong displays of emotion can make them uncomfortable.

 Often they need to be challenged to acknowledge the feelings of others and to look beyond the data.

 Corresponding DiSC Classic patterns: Practitioner.

 Deliberate leaders can be conscientious, disciplined leaders who provide high-quality outcomes through careful analysis and planning.
 They can also be risk-averse, perfectionist leaders who pay little attention to the human element.

 How does CS differ from the C?
 They have a bit more accepting and warm manner and value STABILITY.
 They like outcomes to be reliable, whether that means the actions of a friend or the performance of their stove.

 The CS colleague probably has an orderly desk and office.
 They like to be well-prepared, taking time to refine their ideas and plan before taking action.
 They tend to be even-tempered and patient with people or situations others find difficult, but can withdraw if they do become uncomfortable.